Exact and Approximate Counting of Database Repairs: Approximate Counting

-Notice that item (1) actually holds for arbitrary CQs (even with self-joins).
-The rest of the section is devoted to discussing the proof of the above result; further details are in the appendix.
-But let us first briefly discuss the difficulty underlying a dichotomy result.
+Notice that item (1) holds for arbitrary CQs (even with self-joins); in fact, we can easily extend item (1) to unions of CQs.
+Let us also observe that, due to Lemma~\ref{lem:cook-reduction}, to establish item (3) it suffices to establish item (2).
+The rest of the section is devoted to discussing the proofs of items (1) and (2) of Theorem~\ref{the:apx-main-result}.
+But let us first briefly discuss the difficulty underlying a pure dichotomy result.
+In our discussion, we focus on the problem $\sharp \prob{Repairs}(\dep,Q)$, where $\dep$ is a set of FDs and $Q$ a SJFCQ, but it will be clear that the same argument applies also for the problem $\sharp \prob{Repairs}(\dep)$.

 \paragraph{The Difficulty Underlying a Dichotomy.} Let $\sharp\prob{MaxMatch}$ be the counting problem that accepts as input a bipartite graph $G$, and asks for the number of maximal matchings in $G$.
 It is known that $\sharp\prob{MaxMatch}$ is $\sharp\text{\rm P}$-complete~\cite{Vadhan01}, whereas the question whether it admits an FPRAS is a challenging open problem~\cite{JiRa18}.
 Due to item (1) of Theorem~\ref{the:apx-main-result}, to get a dichotomy result it suffices to classify, for every set $\dep$ of FDs {\em without} an LHS chain (up to equivalence), and an SJFCQ $Q$, $\sharp \prob{Repairs}(\dep,Q)$ as approximable or inapproximable.
-We proceed to discuss that such a classification will resolve the open question whether $\sharp\prob{MaxMatch}$ admits an FPRAS.
+We proceed to show the following result, which essentially states that an approximability/inapproximability dichotomy for $\sharp \prob{Repairs}(\dep,Q)$ will resolve the open question whether $\sharp\prob{MaxMatch}$ admits an FPRAS.